mobilejazz/Hermod/README.md

 ```
 ###1.4 Managing the URL Cache

-MJApiClient implement a basic offline simulation via the URL cache.
+MJApiClient implements a basic offline simulation via the URL cache.
 To configure it, use the default init method of `MJApiClient` and set the `cacheManagement` of the `MJAPiClientConfigurator` to `MJApiClientCacheManagementOffline`.
-When configured, the app will use the URL Cache to return already cached respones when being offline.The default configuration the URLCache is ignored (via the `MJApiClientCacheManagementDefault` attribute).
+When configured, the app will use the URL Cache to return already cached respones when being offline.
+By default the `cacheManagement` is set to `MJApiClientCacheManagementDefault` (which ignores the URL cache when being offline).

 ```objective-c
 MJApiClient *apiClient = [[MJApiClient alloc] initWithConfigurator:^(MJAPiClientConfigurator *configurator) {